CharisseEerie/ku-lecturer-evaluation-app/README.md

-# KU Exam Card App – No More Queues
+# KU Exam Card App

 **Mobile App-based Lecturer Evaluation System for Automated Exam Card Access**
 Built with love by **Charissa Sarah A.** | I21/6574/2021 | B.Sc.
 Physics
 Kenyatta University | November 2025

 ## Why I Built This
-Every semester I queued from 4 a.m. outside the registry just to prove I evaluated my lecturers.
+The last semester I queued from 10 a.m. to evening outside the registry just to prove I evaluated my lecturers.
-I cried in those lines.
+I cried in that line.
 My friends cried.
 So I spent 8 months building the app that ends this suffering forever.

 ## Features